CHAPTER 11 - MANAGEMENT CONTROLS AND PROGRAM OVERSIGHT

 11-4.
 Data Mining Case Review and Closure

 b.
 Tier 2 Tailoring.
-Tier 2 business rules are tailorable to the cardholder level to meet the Army’s organizational needs.
+Tier 2 business rules are tailorable to meet the Army’s organizational needs.
 Tailoring must be consistent with requirements in the DoD Charge Card Guidebook.
-As part of the SAHAR process, Heads of Activity (HAs) are required to validate that any Tier 2 Tailoring of DM business rules are implemented appropriately.
-For more information, refer to GPC one-pager 3OP034, “Tier 2 Tailoring in Insights on Demand (IOD)” on the DPC GPC website.
+As part of the SAHAR process, HAs are required to validate that any Tier 2 Tailoring of DM business rules are implemented appropriately.
+For more information, refer to GPC one-pager 3OP034, “Tier 2 Tailoring in Insights on Demand (IOD)” on the DPCAP GPC website.
 To properly manage program risk for these potentially high-risk transactions, IOD automatically selects a random sample of 1% of these Tier 2 “auto closed” cases and assigns them for adjudication (“1% Random Reopen”).
 The IST reviews Tier 2 Tailoring data sets and trends and considers methodology changes based on its findings.

 c.
 Case Assignment and Review Process.

-1) When a transaction is flagged for review, IOD generates a case and assigns it to the primary BO.
+1) IOD flags a transaction for review, generates a case, and assigns it to the primary BO.

-2) The BO reviews the CH’s file documentation in the bank’s EAS.
+2) The BO reviews the CH’s file documentation per section 6-2.g.
 The BO then locates the case in IOD and inputs requested data.

-3) Once the BO has submitted their review, IOD assigns the case to the Level 4 A/OPC.
-The Level 4 A/OPC reviews the CH’s file documentation, inputs detailed comments regarding the purchase, identifies the applicable finding, and closes the case in IOD.
-The comments should provide information regarding the transaction and a detailed explanation of any findings.
+3) After the BO submits their review, IOD assigns the case to the Level 4 A/OPC.
+The Level 4 A/OPC reviews the CH’s file documentation, inputs comments about the purchase, identifies the applicable finding, and closes the case.
+The comments should provide information about the transaction and a detailed explanation of any findings.
 For administrative findings, the comments must state what documents or signatures were missing.

 d.
 Case Review Timeframe.
 Cases must be resolved within 30 calendar days of the billing cycle end date.

 1) Billing officials must complete their review of assigned IOD cases within 15 calendar days of the billing cycle end date.
-Billing officials are recommended to review IOD cases when certifying their monthly statement.
 A/OPCs may suspend the managing account if IOD cases are not reviewed within 15 days.

 2) Level 4 A/OPCs must close cases within 30 calendar days of the billing cycle end date.
 Level 3 A/OPCs may notify the Level 4 A/OPC’s chain of command if cases are not closed within the required timeframe.